punchupworld/sheethuahua/docs/guide/3-transformer.md

 # Transformer

-Every cell in CSV/Sheets is natively `string`.
-Transformer contain instructions about how to convert a string of each cell to be the data you want (decode) and convert it back (encode). `Column()` require a transformer in the 2nd argument.
+Every cell in CSV/Sheets is a `string`.
+Transformers contain instructions about how to convert a string of each cell to be the data you want (decode) and convert it back (encode). `Column()` requires a transformer in the 2nd argument.

-For example, parse 'Count' column as a number:
+For example, parse _"Count"_ column as a number:

 ```ts
 Column('Count', asNumber());
 ```

-> Sheethuahua's Transformer are built on top of [TypeBox's Type Transform](https://github.com/sinclairzx81/typebox?tab=readme-ov-file#types-transform)
+> Transformers are built on top of [TypeBox's Type Transform](https://github.com/sinclairzx81/typebox?tab=readme-ov-file#types-transform)

 ## Built-In